ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 # Distance fields

-JFA gives us two things for every pixel: the color of the closest seed, and the location of the closest seed.
-I used the color of the closest seed in the demos above.
-Below is a demo that colors pixels by how far they are from the closest seed.
-A bright pixel means its close to a seed.
+JFA gives us two things for every pixel: the color of the closest seed (which we used above to draw Voronoi diagrams) and the location of the closest seed.
+To demonstrate the latter, here's the same 'fish' simulation as above except we're coloring pixels by how close they are to their closest seed.
+Light pixels are close to a seed and dark pixels are far from one.

 <div id="distance-demo-container" ></div>

-We can use this to build drop shadows for artbitrary shapes.
+<a target="_blank" href="https://github.com/evanw">Evan Wallace</a> gave me the idea to use this to build 2D drop shadows.
 One of the tricky parts of rendering drop shadows (in CSS) is that they have a 'spread' value.
 The bigger the spread, the farther the shadow reaches before fading out.
 This means that you can't implement a drop shadow just by blurring the shape casting the shadow.

-We use JFA to generate a distance field - each pixel in the shape casting the shadow is a 'seed' our JFA input.
-The distance field tells us how far away each pixel is from the geometry casting the shadow.
-When the spread is big, we know that we should blur shadow pixels only if they're far from the geometry, and vice versa.
+So how do we do it?
+We use JFA to find the distance from each pixel to some shape (the thing casting the shadow).
+Then we draw shadow on pixels that are closer than `spread - blur / 2` to a seed, we lighten pixels that are farther than `spread + blur / 2` from a seed, and we linearly interpolate in between.

 <div id="shadow-demo-container"></div>

 You can drag the canvas above the move the drop shadow, or use the sliders to control spread and blur.